About Talkeetna (Dena'ina Athabascan: K’dalkitnu)

 The tiny, funky hamlet of Talkeetna is straight out of many visitors’ mental picture of life in small-town Alaska.
 Located 115 miles north of Anchorage in the Mat-Su Valley, it’s a not-to-be-missed stop in Southcentral Alaska.

-Said to be the inspiration for the fictional community of Cicely in the popular TV show “Northern Exposure,” it’s no surprise Talkeetna rings so true with visitors.
+Said to be the inspiration for the fictional community of Cicely in the TV show “Northern Exposure,” it’s no surprise Talkeetna rings so true with visitors.
 Its artistic, outdoorsy, and creative residents cling proudly to the character of their community and their mountaineering history as the jumping-off point for climbers hoping to summit North America’s tallest peak – Denali.
 A turn-of-the-20th-century gold-mining center, Talkeetna has retained much of its early Alaska flavor.
 Log cabins, a roadhouse, and clapboard storefronts line the streets.

 No trip to Talkeetna is complete without a walk down Main Street, with two blocks of historic buildings, shops, art galleries, restaurants, and a brewery.
 The red and white Nagley’s Store dates back to 1921 and is on the National Register of Historic Places.
 Other historic buildings include the Fairview Inn, dating back to 1923, and the Talkeetna Roadhouse, originally built in 1917.
 At the end of Main Street is Talkeetna Riverfront Park, offering views of the Susitna River and Denali on clear days.
 After a day of adventures, there’s no better way to unwind than by grabbing a drink at the brewery and sitting out on the deck, watching the hustle and bustle of Main Street under the midnight sun.